The LOX’s We Are The Streets Turns 15 Years Old, Is It Their True Best Work?

 Following a Top 3 debut in January, 1998’s Money, Power, Respect, The LOX represented the true lyrical heirs to The Notorious B.I.G.’s throne at Bad Boy.
 Jadakiss, Styles P, and Sheek Louch were undoubtedly platinum-plus extensions of the so-called “shiny suit era,” but underneath the overt samples and catchy choruses heard in the breakthrough chapter of their career, these were hardcore MCs.
 After leaving the label in financial frustrations, the Warlocks turned to their Ruff Ryders representation, and led a grassroots campaign to seek release from Bad Boy.
 After literal street picketing, the group and their management broke free—perhaps the biggest label departure in Bad Boy’s history.
 In turn, We Are The Streets stripped away the flare—visually and sonically found in the debut, and delivered the trio as they were: raw.

-In conjunction with the self-sufficient theme of the LP, We Are The Streets closed the door on guests—save for two heralded producers: Timbaland and DJ Premier.
+In conjunction with the self-sufficient theme of the LP, *We Are The Streets* closed the door on guests—save for two heralded producers: Timbaland and DJ Premier.
 Tim, who like Dr. Dre, typically served as a welcome wagon to Interscope signings and acquisitions, gave The LOX (and Ruff Ryders’ First Lady Eve) a hit in “Ryde, Or Die Bitch.”
 With a vibraphone style, the record was unlike Timbo’s typical Electronic and heavy percussion compositions of the day, and piggybacked Eve’s own uber-success of the last year.
 Timothy also rhymed on the popular video single.
+Around this time, there was also rising chatter about casinos not on gamstop, as players sought alternatives for gambling platforms that weren’t tied to self-exclusion programs.
 The radio-aimed moment was complemented with “Wild Out,” a Swizz Beatz gorilla-in-a-phonebooth style record, the sort of track not heard on the debut.
-Swizz produced the bulk of We Are The Streets, replacing the sample-driven sound with an organic, electric, and charged feel.
+Swizz produced the bulk of *We Are The Streets*, replacing the sample-driven sound with an organic, electric, and charged feel.

 Eve would also appear on DJ Premier’s offering, “Recognize.”
 Cuts of Eve’s vocals drove the chorus, as the LOX looked back at their beginnings on Main Source’s 1994 F*ck What You Think album, proof that they were something before the sunglasses, and as much associated with New York City’s guttural tradition as they were HOT 97 request lines.